‹ Return to How tos

 7. Choose Attach to attach the instance.
 Otherwise, choose Cancel.

 The instance has full access to the bucket and its objects after it's attached.
 You can configure software or a plugin on your instance to programmatically upload and access files on your bucket.
 For example, if you want to configure a WordPress instance to store media files on a bucket.
-For more information, see Tutorial: Connecting a WordPress instance to an Amazon Lightsail bucket.
+For more information, see Tutorial: Connect a bucket to your WordPress instance.